 Experience of working with people, possibly in a related field such as nutrition, dietetics, food science or technology and pharmacy, can be helpful.

-It’s useful to purchase student membership at BANT while you're training.
+Student membership of relevant organisations such as BANT, the ANP and NNA can be useful while you're training.
 This can provide opportunities for networking and development as well as a supportive environment to discuss relevant topics.

 Most nutritional therapists are self-employed.
 In order to be successful you'll need to develop and maintain a strong client base and reputation.

 With experience, and depending on your area of interest, you may be able to establish links with local healthcare providers and receive referrals from doctors.